hugsy/proxenet/docs/plugin.md

 ### Plug it in

-Our plugin is ready.
-Simply use the client to load it (valid loaded script will immediately become active but can be disabled through the client).
+Once the plugin is ready, simply use the client to load it.
+Valid loaded scripts will immediately become active, and can also be disabled through the client.

 ```bash
 >>> plugin load 1AddHeader.py